FLalor/AistrighChat/README.md

 # AistrighChat
+Compainion Piece to AistrighNLP, Chatbot built with Angular and Dialogflow.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.

 ## Development server